marcells/bloggy-summary/Readme.md

-// Shown values are the default values bloggySummary.maxLength = 300;       // The maximum number of characters for the html-encoded, text-only summary snippet. bloggySummary.prefix = '<p>';        // Prepands some text or unencoded strings bloggySummary.suffix = ' ...<p>';    // Appends some text or unencoded strings
+// Shown values are the default values bloggySummary.maxLength = 300;       // The maximum number of characters for the html-encoded, text-only summary snippet. bloggySummary.prefix = '<p>';        // Prepends some text or unencoded strings bloggySummary.suffix = ' ...<p>';    // Appends some text or unencoded strings

 engine.extendWith(bloggySummary);